 Males with the faulty gene will have the disease.
 Females who have a single copy of the gene are called carriers.
 Most will not have any symptoms, but they can pass the gene to their children.
 Some women may be as affected as men.

-Symptoms may start when you are a child or young adult.
+Symptoms may start when a person is a child or young adult.
 Common ones are:

 As adults, men may have: